elipousson/presentations/2016-07-22-baltimore-data-day.md

 We can see the continued neglect of buildings in some neighborhoods by looking at citation data.

 Baltimore Housing has used the new "Failed to Abate Unsafe Structure" citation to target neglectful property owners and encourage them to take action to mitigate the harm a vacant building can bring to a community.

 By looking at open citations, you can see where property owners are not doing enough.
+You can also see neighborhoods where Baltimore Housing is _not_ using this citation because it is difficult to cite a property owner when too many other buildings on the block are vacant.

 Map: [Failed to Abate Unsafe Structure Open Citations: 2016](https://baltimoreheritage.carto.com/viz/b7346d6a-0018-11e6-ad61-0e8c56e2ffdb/public_map)